-No matter which level of education you are doing admissions for, you cannot forget about the standard reading, writing, and arithmetic.
-GAC competencies look to answer if the applicants to your program possess the necessary basic skills to succeed at your school.
+No matter if you coordinate undergraduate or graduate admissions, you cannot forget about standard reading, writing, and arithmetic.
+GAC competencies evaluate if applicants to your program possess the necessary basic skills to succeed at your school.

-Assessing general academic competencies for admissions will allow you to widen your applicant pool to more non-traditional students.
+Assessing general academic competencies outside of transcripts will allow you to widen your applicant pool to more non-traditional students.

-Students would apply by sending their transcripts, their ACT scores and a Standard Report Profile, which is where teachers would indicate students mastery of skills that were not reflected in their academic transcript.
+Students apply by sending their transcripts, their ACT scores, and a Standard Report Profile.
+Teachers complete the Standard Report Profile by indicating a student’s mastery of skills not reflected in their transcript.

 Competency-based admissions gave students from all schools the opportunity to demonstrate their competence in necessary skills needed for admissions.
-An attempt to make education more “equitable” by allowing students to demonstrate that they meet the entry requirements even if their school did not offer the course that would normally fulfill this requirement.
+This attempt to make education more “equitable” worked.

-By giving applicants more opportunities to showcase their strengths, competency-based admissions opened the door to university for many more Wisconsin applicants.
+By giving applicants more opportunities to showcase their general academic skills, competency-based admissions opened the door to university for many more Wisconsin residents.

-(Inter)personal competencies and traits are the soft skills or characteristics that successful students in your program possess.
-Some of the most common (inter)personal competencies and traits that admissions teams assess for using the Kira platform are: Self-Awareness, Motivation, Global Mindedness, and Communication.
+Personal competencies and traits are the soft skills or characteristics that successful students in your program possess.
+Some of the most common personal competencies and traits that admissions teams assess for using the Kira platform are Self-Awareness, Motivation, Global Mindedness, and Communication.